 While this credit score range isn’t the lowest on the totem pole, it is still below average.
 While you should be able to secure a personal loan, your interest rates and terms will definitely be less than favorable.
-Interest rates will often vary anywhere from sixteen to eighteen percent, with most leaning towards the higher end of that range.
+Interests will often vary anywhere from sixteen to eighteen percent, with most leaning towards the higher end of that range.
 If you’d like to secure a lower rate, a cosigner is a good option while you work to build your credit.

-Getting Mortgages with 600 credit score
+Getting mortgages with a 600 credit

 Considering these things, your credit score is one of the most important numbers in your life.
 It can affect every action you take, from the house you live in to the car you drive.
 Taking steps to improve your 600 credit score is the best way to save money and make your life easier down the road.
 There’s no excuse to not improve your credit score!

 The three major credit bureaus rely on five types of information to calculate your credit score.
 They collect this information from a variety of sources, and compile it to give you an overall score.
 The score is comprised of 35% payment history, 30% amount owed, 15% credit history, 10% new credit, and 10% credit diversity.

 Your payment history is the key factor that helps to determine your credit score.
 In the simplest terms, your payment history is based on how often you pay at least the minimum payment on your bills on time.
 However, some of the other factors aren’t so simple.
 The second most important factor is the amount you owe, which is based on the amount of credit you have available compared to the amount of debt you have.
 This is called your credit utilization ration, and it matters because lenders believe you are more likely to miss payments if your credit cards are maxed out.